 In 1993 no one thought the 4 billion possible IP addresses would be exhausted in their lifetime.
-The early pioneers snatched up millions of addresses just for their own use because they could, and no one really seemed to worry, there were billions of unused addresses.
-IP addresses themselves did not cause a goldrush.
+The early pioneers snatched up millions of addresses just for their own use because they could.
+No one really seemed to worry because there were billions of unused addresses.
+IP addresses themselves did not cause a gold rush.

 But as the Internet exploded, so did the IP address use.
 By 2010, only about 10% of the addresses remained.
 And by 2016, we were pretty much out.
 No new addresses could be assigned.
 That is, an organization such as your ISP could not get any more to assign to you.
 They had to make due with the block of IP addresses they had already been assigned.
 The initial Internet vision of every host having it’s own IP address became impossible with IPV4.

-With the Interent of Things, mobile devices, OTT streaming video players, tablets, and even vacum cleaners, toys, and toasters, IP addresses are in demand and there simply are not enough to go around, In fact, there are no more.
+With the Internet of Things, mobile devices, OTT streaming video players, tablets, and even vacuum cleaners, toys, and toasters, IP addresses are in demand and there simply are not enough to go around, In fact, there are no more.
 Well, there are some more but they are second-hand.
-Harvesting unsued addresses from large organizations (MIT, IBM,and other early Internet pioneers), and carefully reusing existing inventory has allowed the IPV4 addresses to continue.
+Harvesting unused addresses from large organizations (MIT, IBM,and other early Internet pioneers), and carefully reusing existing inventory has allowed the IPV4 addresses to continue.
 But we are coming to the end and we’ve know it for a long time.
 That’s why there is the IPV6 address space.

-At a recent Connecticut Educational Technology commission meeting, we talked about IPV6 migration.
+At a 2017 Connecticut Educational Technology commission meeting, we talked about IPV6 migration.

-Bascially, we’re out of IPV4 addresses for the Connecticut Education Network (CEN) where I’ve played a role since its inception.
+We were out of IPV4 addresses for the Connecticut Education Network (CEN), where I’ve played a role since its inception.
 And we are teaching network users how to migrate to IPV6.

 IPV6 (IPV5 existed but never materialized) provides more address space than there are grains of sand in the desert.
 In fact there are 2 to the 128th power (340,282,366,920,938,463,463,374,607,431,768,211,456) IPV6 addresses.
 That’s 340 undecillion addresses.
 If you could scan a million addresses per second, it would take about three times the age of the universe to hit them all.